krixisLv/SimpleChat/README.md

 # SimpleChat
-Simple chat application with PHP backend using SQLite3, no registration, just type username
+Simple chat application with PHP backend using SQLite3, no registration, just type your username